Construction of a brand-new PCYC for Caloundra South is officially underway, with a sod-turning ceremony held this week to mark the milestone.

 Markets update

 We’ve been working hard behind the scenes to bring our markets back as soon as possible.
-We currently have no power and are still sourcing equipment, and our first markets back will now be Sunday, 12 April.
+Our first markets back were held on Sunday, 12 April.

 Will PCYC Toowoomba be rebuilt?